Phytoplasma: SAP11 and family

+SAP54 and the phyllogens

 The AY-WB phytoplasma effector SAP54 was shown to induce virescence and phyllody when expressed in plants, and homologs of this effector were found in at least three other phytoplasmas.
 Two SAP54 homologs, PHYL1 of the onion yellows phytoplasma and PHYL1_{PnWB} of the peanut witches' broom phytoplasma, also induce phyllody-like floral abnormalities.
 These results suggest that PHYL1, SAP54, and their homologs form a phyllody-inducing gene family, the members of which are termed phyllogens.

 MADS-box transcription factors (MTFs) of the ABCE model play critical roles in floral organ development in Arabidopsis.
 Phyllogens interact directly with class A and class E MTFs, inducing protein degradation in a ubiquitin/proteasome-dependent manner that, at least for SAP54, is dependent on interactions with the proteasome shuttle factor RAD23.
 Interestingly, RAD23 mutants do not show phyllody when infected with phytoplasma indicating that RAD23 proteins are susceptibility factors; i.e. phytoplasmas and SAP54 require these plant proteins to induce phyllody symptoms.
 The accumulation of mRNAs encoding class B MTFs, the transcription of which is positively regulated by class A and class E MTFs, is drastically decreased in Arabidopsis constitutively expressing PHYL1.
 Phyllogens induce abnormal floral organ development by inhibiting the functions of these MTFs.
 RAD23 proteins are also required for promoting leafhopper vector egg laying on plants that express SAP54 and are infected with AY-WB phytoplasma.